The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Coboundary Expansion of Constant Sheaves on Graphs

-We now show that if a weighted graph $(X,w)$ is a $[-1,\lambda]$-spectral expander (see~\S\ref{subsec:expansion}), then $(X,w,\calF)$ is a good coboundary expander in dimension $0$ for every constant augmented sheaf $\calF$.
-This is well-known when $X$ is a $k$-regular graph with its canonical weight function and $\calF=\aug{(\F_2)}$ (notation as in Example~\ref{EX:constant-sheaf}); use Example~\ref{EX:Cheeger-constant} and the Cheeger Inequality for Graphs (\cite[Theorem~1.2.3]{Davidoff_2003_Ramanujan_graphs} or Theorem~\ref{TH:Cheeger} above).
+We now show that a weighted graph $(X,w)$ is a good comobinatorial expander, i.e., $h(X,w)$ is large, if and only if $(X,w,\calF)$ is a good coboundary expander in dimension $0$ for every constant sheaf $\calF$.
+As explained in the introduction, this is evident in the case $\calF=(\F_2)_X$ (notation as in Example~\ref{EX:constant-sheaf}).
+As a consequence, it will follow that $(X,w,R_X)$ is a good coboundary expander for every spectral expander $(X,w)$ (see~\S\ref{subsec:expansion}) and abelian group $R$.

-In contrast, we show that under mild assumptions, $X$ admits locally constant sheaves $\calF$ such that $(X,w,\calF)$ has poor coboundary expansion in dimension $0$, regardless of how small $\lambda(X,w)$ is.
+By contrast, we also show that under mild assumptions, $X$ admits \emph{locally constant} sheaves $\calF$ such that $(X,w,\calF)$ has poor coboundary expansion in dimension $0$, regardless of how large $h(X,w)$ is.

 \begin{lem} Suppose that $\alpha_0,\dots,\alpha_t\in [0,1]$ satisfy $\alpha_0\geq \max\{\alpha_1,\dots,\alpha_t\}$ and $\sum_{i=0}^t\alpha_i\leq 1$.
 Then $\sum_{i=0}^t\alpha_i(1-\alpha_i)\geq \sum_{i=1}^t\alpha_i$. \end{lem}